Become an apprentice

 You'll need the support of your employer to pursue an apprenticeship.
 Have a chat with them about the benefits an apprenticeship will have on your personal and professional development, but also how it can enhance your workplace performance.

-Your employer can contact the Apprenticeship Hub (apprenticeships@derby.ac.uk) for further information, advice and guidance.
+Your employer can contact the Apprenticeship Hub (apprenticeships@derby.ac.uk) for further information, advice and guidance or visit our dedicated Employer webpages.

 Buxton and Leek College offer intermediate apprenticeships (Level 2) and advanced apprenticeships (Level 3).
 These are equivalent to five GCSEs and two A-Levels respectively.